RackHD/docs/docs/rackhd/pollers.rst

-To use an SNMP poller that references a node, the node document must have an "snmpSettings" field with a host and community fields:
+To use an SNMP poller that references a node, the node document must have an "ibms" field with a host and community fields:

 .. code-block:: REST